mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

   range end: 172.16.26.50
 ```

-If the ISC dhcpd server is used (default on SUSE) make sure the value of
+If the ISC dhcpd server is used (default on SUSE), make sure the value of
 `DHCPD_INTERFACE` in the file `/etc/sysconfig/dhcpd`  has been set to the
 correct value.